manojn0010/Demographic-Modelling-of-Population-Dynamics/README.md

   - browse to the project directory
   - Select **Create Project**

-This ensures the working directory is set to the project root.

 3. Execute the full pipeline
   - Run: source("scripts/run_all/run_all.R")
   - This sequentially executes: